 In our experience, the smaller the seed, the less mass of that seed you need to produce a full tray of microgreens.
 Let's see how that plays out as these seeds grow into microgreens.

-In the end, we recommend to use 6.2-grams of Ruby Red or Golden Sunrise Swiss Chard for our Home Microgreens Tray.
+Ultimately, we recommend using 6.2 grams of Ruby Red or Golden Sunrise Swiss Chard for our Home Microgreens Tray.

 The Steps to Planting Swiss Chard Microgreen Seeds